 What Types of Shoes Can I Machine Wash?

 In most cases, canvas shoes, running shoes and athletic shoes made of nylon, cotton and polyester are safe to wash in a washing machine.
 We do not recommend machine washing suede shoes or other delicate materials.
+To learn more, read our guide on other mistakes to avoid when cleaning shoes.

 Can I Use a Tumble Dryer?